-Toni is a board member of the EEC and is coordinating the urban tree program, NeighbourWoods on the Grand which mobilizes volunteers to plant, steward, inventory and advocate for our community’s urban forest.
-Toni is currently working with Forests Ontario as their Heritage Tree Coordinator to recognize the Province’s most historically important trees.
+Toni is a board member of the Elora Environment Centre and is coordinating the urban tree program, Neighbourwoods, which mobilizes volunteers to plant, steward, inventory and advocate for our community’s urban forest.
+Toni managed Forests Ontario’s Heritage Tree program which recognized the Province’s most historically important trees.
 For the past 3 years, she has served on the board of the Centre Wellington Community Foundation.
 Toni was recognized as Citizen of the Year in 2007 and awarded the Queen’s Diamond Jubilee Medal in 2012.

-Reading Rachel Carson and Paul Erlich while a teenager ignited a passion in Randall to harness innovation in aid of our planet.
-A prolific serial technology CEO, investor and philanthropist, committed to building world leading high growth technology organizations through Venture 2.0 boutique VERDEXUS, Randall is also a co-founder of EEC.
+Reading Rachel Carson and Paul Erlich while a teenager ignited a passion in Randall Howard to harness innovation in aid of our planet.
+A prolific serial technology CEO, investor and philanthropist, committed to building world-leading high-growth technology organizations through Venture 2.0 boutique VERDEXUS, Randall is also a co-founder of EEC.

 Katelyn holds an MSc from the University of Edinburgh in Environmental Sustainability where her research focused on strategies to assist communities in benefiting from Scotland’s ambitious renewable energy goals.
 Returning from Scotland, Katelyn began her relationship with the Elora Environment Centre as a Community Energy Plan Coordinator.
 Through this role, Katelyn engaged with many public, private, and non-profit stakeholders to develop a plan focused on community greenhouse gas emissions reductions.
-Katelyn currently works for the Town of Caledon implementing the Town’s Corporate Energy Management Plan through facilitating a cross departmental Corporate Energy Team and managing the Town’s energy revolving fund.
+Katelyn currently works for the Town of Caledon, managing the Energy and Environment division, and oversees the town’s corporate and community climate change mitigation and adaptation strategies.
 Katelyn joined the Board of Directors in 2015.